pluralsight/guides/draft/microsoft-net/globalization-with-attached-properties-in-wpf/article.md

 After finding out about attached properties, my purpose was to create attached properties that will automatically select the text, header or tooltip that matches the current language of the application.

-To get started let's first deal with TextBlocks.
+As an example I will show how you can use attached properties with TextBlocks.
 Attached properties work like extension methods, here is the code to add translated text to a ```TextBlock``` :

 ```cs
 namespace SomeNamespace.Extensions